Al1M0HAMED/simple_shell/README.md

 - Supports basic command execution.
 - Handles built-in commands such as `exit`, `clear`, and `env`.
 - Searches for executable commands in the PATH.
+- Handeles EOF (end of file) Ctrl+D.
 - Handles SIGINT signal (Ctrl+C) gracefully.
 - Displays a prompt with the current working directory.

+## About the Project

+This project is a part of the curriculum at ALX Holberton School, as a final project for sprint one.
+It represents a significant milestone in our learning journey at ALX, showcasing the skills and knowledge we've gained so far.

+As a student at ALX Holberton School, I'm a member of cohort 16.
+While this project was a collaborative effort within our group, I took the initiative to lead the implementation of various features.

 ## Getting Started